iPhone photography: The ultimate guide

 If the iPhone — or iPod touch or iPad — is the best camera you have with you, the the Camera app has to be one of the best, and most important apps on your device.
 With it, you can capture those magic moments with your family and friends, at work or at play, at home or on vacation, in your backyard or atop a mountain halfway around the world.
 From front- to rear-facing, still photos regular, square, or panoramic, to video and slow motion video, with built in high dynamic range (HDR), burst mode, filters, and more, the Camera app has a ton of functionality and options.
 Here's how to get started

-One of the most important, yet most difficult, elements in creating beautiful photographs is composition - where your subject is placed and how it's related to its surroundings.
-A great starting point for developing this skill is to understand the rule of thirds.
+It takes more than just a great camera or lens to produce great photography.
+One of the most important, yet most difficult, elements in creating great photographs is composition - where your subject is placed and how it's related to its surroundings.
+A great starting point for developing composition is to understand the rule of "thirds".

 How to make your iPhone photographs more powerful with negative space